OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/2_threats_through_use.md

 >Category: group of threats through use
 >Permalink: https://owaspai.org/goto/evasion/

-Evasion: fooling models with deceptive input data.
-In other words: an attacker provides input that has intentionally been designed to cause a machine learning model to behave in an unwanted way.
+Evasion: an attacker fools the model by crafting input to mislead a model into performing its task incorrectly.

 Impact: Integrity of model behaviour is affected, leading to issues from unwanted model output (e.g. failing fraud detection, decisions leading to safety issues, reputation damage, liability).

-A category of such an attack involves small perturbations leading to a large (and false) modification of its outputs.
-Such modified inputs are often called *adversarial examples*.
+A typical attacker goal with Evaswion is to slightly change a certain input (say an image) to pass a certain test that normally would not be passed.
+Such small changes (perturbations) lead to a large (and false) modification of its outputs.
+The modified inputs are often called *adversarial examples*.
 Evasion attacks can also be categorized into physical (e.g. changing the real world to influence for example a camera image) and digital (e.g. changing the digital image).

 Example 1: slightly changing traffic signs so that self-driving cars may be fooled.
 ![](/images/inputphysical.png)